martbhell/martbhell.github.io/posts/2023/10/linux-world-cup-2023.md

 I wrote some python to read it.
 Had it prepared.
 But still managed to introduce typos and indentation issues.
 Could have prepared the csv reader much more in advance.
 But OK, I wanted a challenge under pressure.
 Keep forgetting that it's all strings.. vim recover file.

 While typing figured out how I wanted to solve it instead of thinking it through beforehand.
-What I did was to

 ### Unimak

-Also lsower.
+Also slower.
 3mins 14s vs 1min 31s.

 Winner: jq . the_json and printed top 10 lines and took the first one??